icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [mk-magic-messages-library](https://github.com/mkeller1992/mk-magic-messages-library) - Easily display animated success, info, warning, and error alerts in your Angular 20+ application.
 * [ng-fast-toast](https://github.com/rperezll/ng-fast-toast) - A fast and lightweight library for Angular 18+, also compatible with Ionic projects (based on Angular), that makes handling alerts and notifications effortless.
 Styled with Tailwind, but built for production with a fully agnostic approach using Shadow DOM.
 * [ng-toast-service](https://github.com/nhusby/ng-toast-service) - A simple, customizable notification service for Angular applications.
 This service shows notifications that slide onto the screen with configurable behavior.
-* [notifyx](https://github.com/awalhadi/notifyx) - A simple, customizable toast library for JavaScript/TypeScript with zero dependencies.
+* [ngx-alertifying](https://github.com/Salromag/ngx-alertifying) - A customizable, responsive, and accessible Angular alert component that enables developers to quickly display stylish feedback messages across devices and contexts.
 * [ngx-french-toast](https://github.com/thiagopg84/ngx-french-toast) - A lightweight and customizable toast library for your Angular 14+ applications.
 Show informative toast messages to enhance user experience and provide important feedback or collect data with dynamically imported components.
 * [ngx-modern-alerts](https://github.com/jonaaix/ngx-modern-alerts) - This library provides a flexible system for displaying banner and floating alerts (notifications), complete with a notification hub, timeouts, custom actions, and more.
 * [ngx-notifications](https://github.com/pascaliske/ngx-notifications) - Simple notifications module for Angular.